ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 - IBH14C0200
 - IBH14C0201
 - IBH14C0202

-  can observe that the differences between duplicates arise from the float values in `irri_area`. so row 2 of all the above households will be removed.
+  we can observe that the differences between duplicates arise from the float values in `irri_area`. so row 2 of all the above households will be removed.
 Household `IJH12D0036` and `IMH10D0312` have different crops but numeric values in `plot_area`, `crop_area` and `irri_area`is the same.
 So, row 2 will be removed to get a unique value.

 Now that all duplicates are removed, we will proceed to widening the dataframe.
 To reduce the dimensionality involved, we can remove the `plot_name` column.
 This can be achieved by grouping by all the string columns except plot name.
 We have manually inspected these rows and they are similar in all except for the plot name.
 So a `grouby.agg` fucntionality of `Pandas` package will achieve the desired the result.